table of contents

 Some of these treatments are available over the counter, while others will require you to see a primary care provider or a dermatologist.

 Topical minoxidil (2% or 5% solution), available over the counter as Rogaine, is approved to treat male pattern balding.
-Women can use the 2% solution.
-Minoxidil encourages hair regrowth, but it is more effective at the crown of the head than the front hairline.
+Women are approved to use the 2% solution.
+Minoxidil encourages hair regrowth, but it’s more effective at the crown of the head than the front hairline.
 It usually takes 6–12 months to begin to see significant new hair growth.
-You will need to use this medication indefinitely, or hair loss will reoccur once you stop (Phillips, 2017).
+Hair loss will reoccur once you stop using the product, so to see continued results, you’ll have to use it indefinitely.

-Finasteride (brand name Propecia; see Important Safety Information) 1 mg per day orally is approved to treat androgenetic alopecia in men.
+Finasteride (Propecia) (see Important Safety Information) 1 mg per day orally is approved to treat androgenetic alopecia in biological men.
 Like minoxidil, it is also more effective at regrowing hair at the top of the head versus the hairline.
-The usefulness of finasteride in women is unclear.
-It should not be used by any woman who could become pregnant, as it can cause abnormalities in the fetus (Ho, 2021).
+More research is needed to understand the effectiveness of finasteride in biological women.
+It should not be used by anyone who is pregnant or who could become pregnant, as it can cause birth defects.

 It’s important to know that finasteride will lower the prostate-specific antigen (PSA) level in men.
-This level is commonly used to monitor for prostate cancer.
-If you use this medication, make sure that all of your healthcare providers know that your levels may be artificially low (Clarke, 2016).
+This level is commonly used to screen for and monitor prostate cancer.
+If you use this medication, make sure that all of your healthcare providers know that your levels may be artificially low.

 A hair transplant involves surgically moving hair from part of your head with more hair growth to an area with less hair growth.
 The most dramatic results are seen when trying to correct frontal baldness.
-This makes it a good choice for improving a receding hairline (Zito, 2021).
+This makes hair transplants a potentially good choice for improving a receding hairline.

 There are a host of other hair loss treatments advertised to help with a receding hairline.
 None have been approved by the Food and Drug Administration (FDA) for hair loss.
 While some are supported by scientific evidence, others have little to no evidence that they’re effective for hair restoration.
-They can also be very expensive (Clarke, 2016).
+They can also be very expensive.

-Make sure to consult with your healthcare provider before you use any alternative treatments for hair regrowth, such as the following (Ho, 2021):
+Make sure to consult with your healthcare provider before you use any alternative treatments for hair regrowth, such as the following:

 - Medications used off-label for hair loss